wernerkarlheisenberg/plex-vrt_nu_live/README.md

 # Installation Instructions
 The installation does not require additional steps compared with the installation of other plugins.
-1. Download a copy of the repository as ZIP file.
+1. Download a copy of the repository as ZIP file and unzip.
+2. Download a copy of [requests](https://github.com/requests/requests) and unzip it under 'VRT_NU_live.bundle/Contents/Libraries/requests'.
-2. Unzip and copy VRT_NU_live.bundle to the Plex Plugin folder.
+3. Copy VRT_NU_live.bundle to the Plex Plugin folder.
-3. To be on the safe side, restart the Plex Server.
+4. To be on the safe side, restart the Plex Server.
-4. Click the "Channels" menu item in Plex.
+5. Click the "Channels" menu item in Plex.
-5. Hover the VRT NU symbol with your mouse and click the settings icon.
-6. Fill your VRT NU username and password and Save.

 # VRT_NU Archive
 This plugin is meant to livestream VRT channels using VRT NU.
 VRT NU also contains an